corda/corda/docs/source/upgrade-notes.rst

 * Host and Port change.
   Use string helper function `parseNetworkHostAndPort()` to parse a URL on startup. eg. val hostAndPort = args[0].parseNetworkHostAndPort()`

+* The node driver parameters for starting a node have been reordered, and the node’s name needs to be given as an `CordaX500Name`, instead of using `getX509Name`

 Milestone 12 - First Public Beta
 --------------------------------